-Restricted Elective (3 hours) Select one 3-hour elective from the following course with a grade of "D" or below may be counted toward the major or fulfill prerequisite requirements.
+Restricted Elective (3 hours)

+Select one 3-hour elective from the following list:

+counted toward the major or fulfill prerequisite requirements.
 One-half of the hours in the major must be at the 300- or 400-level.
 Students must take a minimum of 72 semester hours in courses outside of the School of Journalism & Broadcasting unit including the University's general education requirements.